nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 you need to upgrade, or, if you're not using it, remove it.

 It is not required to use any caches, but caches improve server performance.
-See :doc:`performance_tuning` for more information on installing and using caches.
+See :ref:`caching` for more information on installing and using caches.

 You are accessing this site via HTTP
 ------------------------------------